SteveBarnett/Remixing/thinking/_posts/2023-04-01-seeing-clearly-is-difficult-because-of-the-imaginary-obstacles-we-put-up.md

 ---
-title: Seeing clearly is difficult because of the (imaginary) obstacles we put up
+title: Seeing clearly is difficult because of the (imaginary) obstacles we put up.
-tags: buddhism experience inspection
+tags: buddhism experience
 ---